 The Patagonian Cordillera is vast, with ancient mountains, abundant water, fierce winds, stark shadows, and strong, large-hearted people.
 Traveling on horseback is the best way to get an inside glimpse of this raw and wild land and the gaucho culture who spend summers tending their herds on the high ridges and valleys of the Andes.
 Join us a for a unique horse trekking excursion into this unparalleled landscape.

 Our eight day special combines comfort and adventure to make the perfect riding holiday.
 Enjoy four nights at our ecolodge and a three night horse pack trip to an alpine lake high in the Andes.

-Meet Ranquilco's driver in the town of Neuquen or Zapala for the drive into the foothills of the Andes to "Buta Mallin" - the cattle outpost on the Estancia and the end of the road for most vehicles.
+Meet Ranquilco's driver in the town of Neuquen or Zapala for the drive into the ranch cattle outpost and the end of the road for most vehicles.
 Enjoy a prepared picnic lunch upon arrival.
-Meet your horse and saddle up for the three hour ride into the heart of the Estancia where the lodge is located.
+Meet your horse and saddle up for the two and a half hour ride into the heart of the Estancia where the lodge is located.

 Settle into your room then join us on the terrace of Casa Grande for wine, a welcoming dinner, and good company.